rkitover/windows-dev-guide/README.md

 ```powershell
 devenv /debugexe file.exe arg1 arg2 ...
 ```
 .
-The tool `make` is a native port of GNU Make from Scoop.
-It will generally not run regular Linux Makefiles because it expects `cmd.exe` shell commands.
-However, it is possible to write Makefiles that work in both environments if the commands are the same, for example the one in this repository.
+The tool `make` is a native port of GNU Make, available in the "make" and "mingw" packages from Scoop.
+See the [section](#using-gnu-make) on setting it up.

 For an `ldd` replacement, you can do this: